michaeljosephpurdy/ludumdare51/README.md

 > | 79 and below | Below Basic        |

 My son has a really, _really_, hard time with this.
-The time limit sort of psychs makes him psych himself out.
+The time limit sort of makes him psych himself out.

-I figured this may be a fun way for him to.
+I figured this may be a fun way for him to practice them.

 ## Overview